mapew/Project/README.md

 you can get the API key from https://ai.google.dev/gemini-api/docs/api-key

-this app will answer question for TAT and price for tests
+this app will create new user and answer question for TAT and price for tests base on the information provied by pr